thycotic/vault-java-sdk/README.md

 # Introduction
-A zero-dependency Java client for the devops  secrets vault management solution.
+A Java client for the the Thycotic DevOps Secrets Vault management solution.

-This java client implement devops  secrets vault full HTTP API.
-It does so without relying on any other external libraries beyond the Java standard library, and is compatible with Java 8 and up.
+This Java client implements functions for authentication and secrets management via the DevOps Secrets Vault REST API.
+It is compatible with Java 8 and up.

 # Getting Started